WORD OF GOD

 We believe that Jesus Christ, the only begotten Son of God from eternity, and also true man, being conceived by the miraculous working of the Holy Spirit and born of the Virgin Mary, lived a sinless and holy life under God’s Law in the stead of all mankind and then suffered and died upon the cross, paying the just penalty for the sins of all people, and rose again from the dead on the third day (John 1:1,14; Luke 1:26-38; 2:1-7; Matthew 1:18-25; Galatians 4:4-5; Hebrews 4:15; 1 Peter 2:21-24; 3:18; 1 Corinthians 15:3-4).
 We believe that Jesus Christ, by His holy life and innocent sufferings and death in our stead, has redeemed and made atonement to God for the sins all people (Hebrews 2:14-17; 2 Corinthians 5:18-21; Colossians 1:19-22; Galatians 3:10,13; Romans 3:23-26; 4:25; 5:6-11,18-19; John 1:29; 1 John 2:1-2; Isaiah 53).

 We believe that God, for the sake of Jesus Christ’s holy life and innocent sufferings and death upon the cross for the sins of the world, is propitiated – His wrath against sin is satisfied and appeased – and He offers His pardon and forgiveness to all by means of the Gospel (1 John 2:1-2; Ephesians 1:6-7; 2 Corinthians 5:19,21; Romans 3:23-26; 4:25; 5:18-19).
-God justifies people, forgives them, reconciles them and counts them righteous in His sight when they receive in faith the Gospel message of forgiveness and life in Christ Jesus (Romans 3:28; 4:5; Luke 24:46-47; Acts 10:43).
-We reject as false all teachings which would make a man’s justification dependent upon his own works and merits or upon his own will or cooperation with the Holy Spirit (Ephesians 2:8-10; Galatians 2:16; John 1:12-13).
+God justifies people, forgives them, reconciles them and counts them righteous in His sight when they receive in faith the Gospel message offering forgiveness and life eternal in Christ Jesus (Romans 3:28; 4:5; Luke 24:46-47; Acts 10:43).
+We reject as false all teachings which would make a man’s justification dependent upon his own works and merits or his own will or decision rather than through God-wrought faith alone in the atoning sacrifice of Christ Jesus for the sins of all (Ephesians 2:8-10; Galatians 2:16; John 1:12-13).

 FAITH IN CHRIST

 We believe that it is through faith alone – and not of works – that a sinner receives the forgiveness of sins and eternal salvation which Christ Jesus won for all by His innocent sufferings and death upon the cross.
 Such faith, which is also a gracious gift of God worked by the Holy Spirit, is to believe and apply to one’s self the Gospel message, the good news that God is gracious to us and forgives our sins for the sake of Jesus Christ and His redemptive work (John 3:16; Galatians 2:16; Romans 1:16-17; 3:20-28; 4:3-8; 5:1-2; Ephesians 2:8-9,11-18; Philippians 1:6,29; Colossians 2:12).
-We also believe that no one can be saved without such faith in Christ, for all who do not believe the Gospel message and trust in Christ alone for their salvation will be condemned to eternal suffering in hell for rejecting the salvation God provided for them in His Son (John 3:18,36; Mark 16:15-16; 2 Thessalonians 1:7-9).
+We also believe that no one can be saved without such faith in Christ, for all who do not believe the Gospel message and trust in Christ alone for their salvation remain guilty in their sins and will be condemned to eternal suffering in hell, having rejected the only salvation provided by God – that won by the atoning sacrifice of His Son for the sins of the world (John 3:18,36; 8:24; Mark 16:15-16; 2 Thessalonians 1:7-9).

 MEANS OF GRACE